 We claim that Chameleon isolates an application from the power settings of other applications.
-To demonstrate this isolation, we ran mplayer with a misbehaving background application.
+To demonstrate the effects of such isolation, we ran mplayer with a misbehaving background application.
 The background application rapidly switches its CPU speeds from one setting to another every few milliseconds.
-We ran mplayer with this application when it was well-behaved (it used a fixed CPU speed throughout) and then with the misbehaving version of the application.
+We ran mplayer with this application when it was well-behaved (it used a fixed CPU speed throughout)

+and then with the misbehaving version of the application.
 We measured its impact on the progress of the mplayer.
-Our results show that the progress made by mplayer is unaffected by the rapid changes of CPU speed by the misbehaving application-any change to the CPU speed by an application only impacts its own progress and has no impact on the CPU shares of other applications.
+As shown in Figure 6, the progress made by mplayer is unaffected by the rapid changes of CPU speed by the misbehaving application-any change to the CPU speed by an application only impacts its own progress and has no impact on the CPU shares received by other applications.